Garden design for a more contemporary garden: 5 tips to make your garden feel more contemporary

 Great lighting can make a massive difference to any garden, but particularly when we are seeking a more contemporary feel.
 Low-energy LED lighting products are available in a range of different options and budgets, so there really is something for scenario.
 We can choose spike lights for uplighting trees and focal points, or recessed step lights to mark changes of level or the edges of paving or decking.
 Flexible LED strips can also be really useful for picking out the undersides of a bench, the leading edges of steps or the overhang of wall copings.

-In the interests of keeping things cohesive, I like to ensure that all of our light fittings emit a similar quality (or appearance) of light.
-The ‘temperature’ of a light source is technically measured in Kelvins, but for ease I usually specify ‘warm white’ (about 2700-3000K), rather than ‘cooler’ or ‘warmer’ tones.
+In the interests of keeping things cohesive, we like to ensure that all of our light fittings emit a similar quality (or appearance) of light.
+The ‘temperature’ of a light source is technically measured in Kelvins, but for ease we usually specify ‘warm white’ (about 2700-3000K), rather than ‘cooler’ or ‘warmer’ tones.
 Let’s also think about the light fittings themselves.
 Stainless steel is a popular choice because it tends to complement a wide range of other materials and textures, but many products are also available in a black, copper or even corten steel finish.

 Providing both visual and sound interest, a well-designed water feature will lead the eye and create an added level of interest to any contemporary garden.
 Bringing this water close to the house or to our main seating and entertaining areas can be particularly effective because it adds extra drama and atmosphere.